alphagov/paas-tech-docs/source/documentation/deploying_services/route_services.md

 Tenants can define their own Route Service instance by using a [User-Provided Service Instance](/#user-provided-service-instance) that points to any HTTPS service.
 This endpoint must fulfill the following requirements:

 - It must be a HTTPS endpoint with a valid certificate.
-- It can be a application running in the platform itself or a external service in the Internet.
+- It can be a application running in the platform itself or an external service on the Internet.
 - It must be reachable from the platform (ie. not blocked by a firewall or in a private network).
 - It must implement the [Route Service Protocol](/#route-service-protocol)